PatrickKalkman/parasight/README.md

 curl http://localhost:7860/health
 ```

-For detailed setup instructions and CPU-only options, see the [OmniParser Setup Guide](docs/omniparser_setup.md).
+For detailed setup instructions and CPU-only options, see the OmniParser resources listed below.

 ## OmniParser Resources